KZKZdoman/boilerPlate-flo/README.md

 - Clean code (the components)
 - I should have used a boilerplate with redux and better file structure, i lost too much time
 - Rename the functions/Vars
+- Make a better errors handling (especially for the storage)
+- Make possible to delete the storage / todos